 So you’ve harvested your plants and now you need to find the proper container to cure your buds in?
 You might be surprised how many different types of containers for curing cannabis are out there.
 We’ve gone out of our way to test, review, and break down the best containers for curing cannabis on the market.

-What is Curing?
+What is Cannabis Curing?

 Curing is the process of drying herbs and flowers to lock in their natural flavors and aromas.
 It’s a simple process that uses time instead of heat.
 When curing cannabis, the goal is to dry it slowly enough so that the plant doesn’t lose its potency or flavor but fast enough so that it doesn’t become moldy.
+Then, you store them in an airtight container and allowing them to rest for a certain period of time.

 Why is Curing Cannabis Necessary?

 Curing is not technically necessary for cannabis to be enjoyed, but it does have some important benefits.
-It reduces the harshness of smoke by reducing chlorophyll content, which gives buds a green color and tastes grassy.
-Curing also increases terpene, making buds taste sweeter and more aromatic.

 How to Dry Cannabis?

-Drying your weed is the first step of most cannabis curing processes.
+Drying your weed is the first step of most cannabis-curing processes.
 This process removes the remaining moisture from your buds, which can cause mold to grow if it’s left in the plant too long.
 It’s also important to dry your weed correctly so that your buds retain as much THC and other cannabinoids as possible.

 There are two ways to dry your weed: artificially and naturally.
 Naturally dried weed is left out in the open air until its moisture content decreases to an acceptable level.
 How long it takes depends on the temperature and humidity of the environment where it’s being dried.
 Artificial drying involves placing your buds in an enclosed space with air circulation and heaters/dehumidifiers attached to accelerate the process as much as possible.